Uses and gratifications theory: Artificial Intelligence (AI) and Relationships

 Not only is Artificial Intelligence being used for academics and in academic settings, individuals are also using AI to form new relationships - both platonically and romantically.
 A study performed in 2025 by Joyce, C. I., Welch, T. S., Knox, D., Adriatik, L., & Tsay, A. C. examined the acceptance of robots; especially in regards to love and companionship.
 The researchers examined the degree of companionship and intimacy that can be achieved by the inclusion of robots as emotional, intimate, and romantic partners.
-The study found that of all participants, individuals of Asian decent were most accepting of robot partners, with a M of 10.22.
+The study found that of all participants, individuals of Asian descent were most accepting of robot partners, with a M of 10.22.
 White individuals were least accepting of robot partners as found by the study, with a M of 8.14.

 Researchers at Arizona State University examined the use of Amazon's Alexa and the correlation between users' motivations, involvement, and satisfaction.
 The study found that the motive of users' held a positive correlation between Entertainment and Information.
 The study also found that the use of Alexa and the satisfaction is linked to cognition and feeling positive emotions.

 In addition, recent developments have shown that individuals have started developing relationships with chatbots.
 This can lead to further social problems for the user, as they would be classified as parasocial relationships - there is no real human behind the relationship itself.
 These relationships can be positive for some, but dangerous for others.